 White River Valley Trail – 10.25 miles and built on Table Rock State Park and US Army Corps land, land used during the construction of Table Rock Dam in the late 1950s.
 The trail is sectioned into loops that offer a variety of surfaces and challenges.

-Branson Creek – several trails of varying lengths are located in the extensive acreage of this gorgeous residential development that’s privately owned; however, the trail system is accessible to the public.
+Branson Creek – several trails of varying lengths are located in the extensive acreage of this gorgeous residential development privately owned; however, the trail system is accessible to the public.
 You’ll find caves and some fascinating historical sites, like the remains of Melva, a ghost town destroyed by a storm in the early 1900s.

 Dogwood Canyon – of varying lengths, trails are found throughout the groomed and rugged landscapes of this privately owned but publicly accessible, 10,000-acre property owned by Bass Pro Shops.
-It’s located about 25 minutes from Branson, and unlike most of the hiking trails in the area, admission to the park is required to access the courses.
+It’s located about 25 minutes from Branson, and unlike most hiking trails in the area, admission to the park is required to access the courses.

 Shepherd of the Hills Fish Hatchery Trails include:

 The White River Corridor Trail below Table Rock Dam is .40 of a mile along the Lake Taneycomo shoreline.
 It connects to Canebrake Trail, less than a half-mile through forested areas, and includes winding wooden bridges.
 Fisherman’s Trail is only .40 of a mile and has access to great fishing holes.
 White River Bluffs Trail is a 1.6-mile loop offering a challenging hike on a dirt/gravel path with some gain in elevation.

 Table Rock Lakeshore Trail – 2.25 miles along the shore of Table Rock Lake from the State Park to Dewey Short Visitor Center.
 It’s a paved, relatively flat trail popular with walkers and wheelchair users.
 A section of the course is shared with Chinquapin Trail.